AriNguyen/AriNguyen.github.io/src/assets/blogs/blog4/blog4.md

 *Dragon team attending MAV 2019*

 In my first year, I registered for a 1-credit course for the undergraduate research lab.
 I later had the opportunity to attend the [Micro Air Vehicle Student Challenge (MAV) 2020](https://vtol.org/education/micro-air-vehicle-student-challenge/micro-air-vehicle-student-challenge-2019) hosted by the Vertical Flight Society.
 Looking back, I believe that participating in this course was the best choice I made in my first year at Drexel.
-What's more exciting is that I received the honorable mention award for the best remotely-controlled target search aircraft in the 2019 MAV Student Challenge 🚀 .
-I gained a lot of valuable knowledge and skills and got to know a lot of friends during 6 months.
+What's more exciting was that our research group received the Honorable Mention Award for the best remotely-controlled target search aircraft in this competition 🚀 .
+I gained many valuable knowledge and skills and made new friends during these 6 months.
 In this blog, I want to share my experience attending the competition.

 ## Building Drones in 6 Months: Testing and Failing

 Our team built multiple prototypes of drones within 6 months.
 We designed, fixed, and assembled the drone again every time we failed.
+There are three main subteams: mechanical, control, and sensing.
+The mechanical was responsible for designing and 3D-printed the drone frames.
+The control team soldered electronic parts, integrated them into the frames, and configured the software to make the drones fly.
+The sensing team worked on incorporating the camera systems onto the drone.
+In the first few months, I worked with the control team to learn to solder electric wires, use drone configuration software, and build everything from scratch.
+Throughout the process, we burned a few batteries and broke a few pieces of hardware.

-In the first few months, I learned to solder electric wires, use drone configuration software, and build drones from scratch.
-The primary struggle is that our team comprises first-year students with no experience building drones.
+In the last few months, the team recruited new members, and I led the control team to ensure that the drones could fly and be remotely controlled.
+The biggest trouble was that the drones were not stable.
+No matter how hard we tried, the drones kept crashing.
+The primary struggle was that our team comprised first-year students without experience building drones.
 Luckily, we were mentored by an amazing professor and senior students who were also building drones for their senior projects.
+The drones were able to fly around and carry the package.

 ![](https://raw.githubusercontent.com/AriNguyen/aringuyen.github.io/master/src/assets/blogs/blog4/droneFrame.jpg)
 *Drone frame and electrical parts*

-We 3D-printed the drone frames and integrated the electronics parts into them.
-We burned a few batteries and broke a few pieces of hardware.
-In the last few months, I have led the control team to ensure the drones can fly.
-The biggest trouble is that the drones are not stable.
-No matter how hard we try, the drones keep crashing and are still uncontrollable.

 ## Rushing to Make it To MAV 2019

 Because most of the teammates were freshmen, we spent months learning the basics.
-So when we knew that we got selected to be the finalists and attend the final round, there were a few months left while many tasks were yet to be done.
+So when we knew that we got selected to be the finalists, there were a few months left while many tasks were yet to be done.
 The team rushed to make the design presentation, record a flight demo, and compete in the package delivery mission.
 The most challenging part was controlling the drone to avoid several obstacles between the home base and the drop-off/pickup area.

 ![](https://raw.githubusercontent.com/AriNguyen/aringuyen.github.io/master/src/assets/blogs/blog4/map.png)